ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     > **Note**: The output should resemble the following (the domain name will be different):

     ```sh
-    xsa-cockpit                   STARTED           1/1         512 MB    <unlimited>   https://hdb1-1.fyz5ci1dm3lurnjzgn2dsvpb0g.bx.internal.cloudapp.net:51025
+    xsa-cockpit                   STARTED           1/1         512 MB    <unlimited>   https://hdb1-1.cfrxsszyu1sutpvevprr2hn0rc.bx.internal.cloudapp.net:51025
     ```

     > **Note**: Take the note of the URL designating the access point of xsa-cockpit.
 You will need it next.

-1. Switch back to the Remote Desktop session to the **hanav2jmp-vm0** Azure VM and, start Internet Explorer, and navigate to the XSA Cockpit URL you identified in the previous step.
+1. Switch back to the Remote Desktop session to the **hanav2jmp-vm0** Azure VM and, start Microsoft Edge, and navigate to the XSA Cockpit URL you identified in the previous step.

-1. Disregard the **This site is not secure** error message, select **More information**, and then select **Go on to the webpage (not recommended)**.
+1. Disregard the **This connection isn't private** error message, select **Advanced**, and then select **Continue to hdb1-1.cfrxsszyu1sutpvevprr2hn0rc.bx.internal.cloudapp.net (unsafe)**.

 1. On the **SAP HANA XS Advanced** page, sign in as **XSA_ADMIN** with the password **Manager1**.